 What Really Happened to Pan Am?
 The Hijacking That Destroyed an Empire

-On December 21, 1988, Pan Am Flight 103 took off from London Heathrow headed for New York.
+On December 21, 1988, Pan Am Flight 103 took off from London Heathrow Airport headed for New York.
 Thirty-eight minutes later, a bomb hidden inside a Toshiba radio cassette player detonated in the cargo hold at 31,000 feet.
 The plane broke apart over Lockerbie, Scotland.
 All 259 people on board were killed.
 Eleven more died on the ground when burning wreckage fell on their homes.

-Three years after that night, Pan Am was gone.
+Three years, Pan Am was gone.

 The Hook: America’s Airline